 - Client-side rendering.
 While server-side rendering is better for SEO and super-fast user experience, client-side rendering makes sense when it is necessary to streamline web app usage on mobile devices.

 - Convention over configuration.
 To put it simply, using this development paradigm, the developers can make fewer decisions and change the configuration of the element only when they extremely need it.
 It streamlines the development process and saves effort.

 - MVC (Model-View-Controller) architecture which is beneficial for large-size apps since the modifications don't affect the entire system.

 - Ember. js is one of the less popular JS frameworks.

 - Ember.js is heavy and lacks flexibility.

 Despite its popularity being decreased recently, Ember.js is still used by prominent projects.
 For example, take a look at the Groupon website - it is built with Ember as one of the tools in their tech stack.

 As for the Ember.js use cases, it performs best when used for large websites - Groupon is a suitable example in this case as well.
 The developers also choose Ember when they prioritize the stable architecture over the rapid-fast user experience (because of the client-side rendering), and need to embed complex features.
 This framework can sometimes be an option for Single Page Apps.

-Ember js vs React js: Detailed Comparison of JS Tools
+Ember js vs React js: Detailed Comparison